Writing and Submitting the Dissertation

 In addition to the ProQuest copy, copies of your dissertation and related files are forwarded to the UO Libraries.
 The UO Libraries archives the dissertation with any related files and makes them available through the university's institutional repository, Scholars' Bank.
 For more information, visit http://scholarsbank.uoregon.edu.

 All graduate students using human or animal subjects in their research for a thesis, project or dissertation must obtain permission (and a protocol number) from the appropriate office to be in compliance with university and federal guidelines.
 See Research Clearance

 for more details.

-You are allowed three (3) regular academic terms of In Absentia following advancement when you are doing work toward the degree but are neither using University facilities nor consulting with faculty.
+You are allowed six (6) regular academic terms of On Leave when you are neither using University facilities nor consulting with faculty.

-Please remember: failure to register for credit, be officially on-leave, or have In Absentia status means that you have given up your Graduate School standing.
+Please remember: failure to register for credit, or be officially approved for on-leave status means that you have given up your Graduate School standing.
 Subsequent return to your program may require the re-taking of comprehensive examinations and another year of residency.